charles-e/new-c2lem/src/books/_BIP/Sentimental Education.md

 * <span meta="85.5@2025-08-01T20:38:15.302Z"></span> “ Since Frédéric’s defeat at the election, she was ambitious of obtaining for both of them a diplomatic post in Germany; therefore, the first thing they should do was to follow the current trends of ideas.”
 ( now f is juggling 2 women and his bastard son)

+* <span meta="86.7@2025-08-03T00:50:02.309Z"></span> “In the Rue de Paradis, the concierge said that M. Arnoux had been away since the evening before.
+As for Madame, he ventured to say nothing; and Frédéric, having rushed like an arrow up the stairs, put his ear to the keyhole.
+Finally, the door was opened.
+Madame had gone out with Monsieur.
+The servant could not say when they would be back; her wages had been paid, and she was leaving herself.”
+(fred borrows 12000F from Dambreus for Arnoux!)

+* <span meta="86.7@2025-08-03T00:53:11.371Z"></span> “In the Rue de Paradis, the concierge said that M. Arnoux had been away since the evening before.
+As for Madame, he ventured to say nothing; and Frédéric, having rushed like an arrow up the stairs, put his ear to the keyhole.
+Finally, the door was opened.
+Madame had gone out with Monsieur.
+The servant could not say when they would be back; her wages had been paid, and she was leaving herself.”
+(fred borrows 12000 from MM Dambreuse for MM Arnoux!)